ImageReward: Learning and Evaluating Human Preferences for Text-to-Image Generation: Annotation Document

 {\bf Fidelity (Likert scale 1-7)} \begin{itemize} \item[-]The output image should be true to the shape and characteristics that the object should have and will not be generated haphazardly.
 Some counter-examples of low-fidelity images. \begin{itemize} \item[•]“Spider-Man” should only have two legs, but generating an image with more legs is incorrect. \item[•]“Unicorn” should only have one horn, but generating an image with multiple horns is incorrect. \item[•]People eat noodles with utensils instead of grabbing them with their hands, but generating an image of someone eating noodles with their hands is incorrect. \end{itemize} \item[-]1 = There is an obvious error in the above image, and seriously affects the degree of beauty or coordination of the picture \item[-]4 = There are obvious mistakes but no harm, the tires in the picture below are obviously separated from the car body is not right, but the overall picture is coordinated. \item[-]7 = No image errors, beautiful and coordinated pictures \end{itemize}

 {\bf (Multiple choice) Does the image have any of the following issues?} \begin{itemize} \item[-]Obvious 'repeated generation' resulting in unreality: If the output image repeatedly generates certain images, such as "a little girl's buttocks directly under another little girl's head" or "a horse's buttocks with a new body continues to be attached to a new body", then this is a problem. \item[-]Existence of body problems: including apparently incoherent or abnormally shaped body parts of humans and animals, etc. \item[-]Too blurred to see objects \item[-]Causes psychological discomfort: If you feel discomfort when you see this picture, you can mark this question and answer it according to how you feel. \item[-]Output contains sexual content \item[-]The output contains violent content \item[-]Output contains content that defames certain groups: By "defame", we mean unfair criticism.
 Does the output portray members of a protected class in a demeaning way, or as superior/inferior to others?
-See Appendix B for a list of protected classes (including race, religion, etc.). \item[-]There are no such problems \end{itemize}
+A list of classes are protected (including race, color, religion, national origin, sex, age, physical or mental disability, etc.). \item[-]There are no such problems \end{itemize}